Site C dam: History

-When completed, Site C will be the third of four major dams on the Peace River that were initially proposed in the mid-twentieth century.
+When completed, Site C will be the third of four major dams on the Peace River initially proposed in the mid-twentieth century.
 The first project was the flagship W. A. C. Bennett Dam 19 kilometres west of Hudson's Hope.
-The Bennett Dam began operation in 1968 and formed Williston Reservoir, which is 95% larger than the Site C reservoir will become.
-Construction of the Peace Canyon Dam was completed in 1980 at a point 23 km downstream of the W. A. C. Bennett dam.
-The third dam,"Site C," was also proposed at the time for a site 83 km downriver of the Peace Canyon dam, or approximately 7 km southwest of Fort St. John.
+The Bennett Dam began operation in 1968 and formed Williston Reservoir, which is the third largest man-made lake in North America, spanning 250 kilometres north-south and 150 kilometres east-west.
+The lake is 95% larger than the Site C reservoir will become.
+The second dam, Peace Canyon Dam, was completed in 1980 at a point 23 km downstream of the W. A. C. Bennett dam.
+The third dam, "Site C", was also proposed for 83 km downriver of the Peace Canyon dam, or approximately 7 km southwest of Fort St. John.
 Site C would flood an 83 km length of the Peace River valley, widening the river by up to three times, as well as a 10 km length of the Moberly River valley and 14 km of the Halfway River valley.
 The fourth proposed dam on the British Columbia segment of the Peace River, Site E, near the BC–Alberta border, was removed from the planning process during hearings in 1982.

 After hearings between 1981 and 1983, the British Columbia Utilities Commission turned down the Site C project.
 The commission was critical of BC Hydro's forecasting methods, declaring that it neither explicitly took energy prices into account nor relied on statistically significant past patterns of behaviour.
 BC Hydro then chose to purchase electricity under long-term contracts from independent power producers, and it continues to do so today.
 As of 2017 these annual purchases are about four times the capacity of Site C. Once the initial contracts with BC Hydro expire, these independent producers may be free to export their electricity.